WimvandenHeijkant/microsoft-graph-docs/api-reference/beta/api/entitlementmanagement-post-accesspackageresourcerequests.md

 | Delegated (personal Microsoft account) | Not supported. |
 | Application                            | EntitlementManagement.ReadWrite.All |

+> **Note:** Additional permissions might be required depending on the resource you are adding.
+Additional permissions specified in document below where applicable.

 ## HTTP request

 <!-- { "blockType": "ignored" } -->